fullstack0330/Bass-Militia-Website/README.md

 - [**Bootstrap 3.7.7**](https://getbootstrap.com/docs/3.3/)
     - I used the Bootstrap framework only to help with minor content sizing and responsiveness, but mainly for the photo carousel and collapsed navbar. - I aimed to style the majority of the website myself using CSS without the assistance of the framework to maximise skills learnt.
 - [**JQuery**](https://jquery.com)
-    - I used jQuery alonside Bootstrap to collapse the Navbar.
+    - I used jQuery alongside Bootstrap to collapse the Navbar.
 - [**Font Awesome**](https://fontawesome.com/)
     - I used Font Awesome for the social media icons.
 - [**Google fonts**](https://fonts.google.com/)
-    - I implimented the use of Google Fonts into this project - I used 'Nunito Sans', 'Russo One' & 'Yantramanav'.
+    - I implemented the use of Google Fonts into this project - I used 'Nunito Sans', 'Russo One' & 'Yantramanav'.
 - [**Soundcloud Embedded**](https://soundcloud.com/)
     - I was able to embed the respected Soundcloud tracks and playlists to the corresponding releases on the Record Label page.
 - [**PayPal Embedded**](https://www.paypal.com)